juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

     myjfs
 ```

-When `--access-key` is not specified during formatting, JuiceFS will use the current user of `juicefs mount` or Hadoop SDK to access HDFS.
+When `--access-key` is not specified on formatting, JuiceFS will use the current user of `juicefs mount` or Hadoop SDK to access HDFS.
 It will hang and fail with IO error eventually, if the current user don't have enough permission to read/write the blocks in HDFS.

 JuiceFS will try to load configurations for HDFS client based on `$HADOOP_CONF_DIR` or `$HADOOP_HOME`.
 If an empty value is provided to `--bucket`, the default HDFS found in Hadoop configurations will be used.